How To Avoid Long BEM Modifiers

 Before we begin, we should all get on the same page.

 First of all, BEM is a naming convention.
 In my opinion, it makes the CSS easier to read and understand.
-It makes it easier to scale and generally more easy to work with.
+It makes it easier to scale and generally easier to work with.
 BEM is an abbreviation of the overall concept.
-The elements of the structure is Block, Element and Modifier.
-The description of the examples are inspired by the official guide.
+The elements of the structure are Block, Element, and Modifier.
+The descriptions of the examples are inspired by the official guide.

 Block